dflook/terraform-github-actions/terraform-plan/README.md

   The minimum permissions are `pull-requests: write`.
   It will also likely need `contents: read` so the job can checkout the repo.

+  You can use a fine-grained Personal Access Token which has repository permissions:
+  - Read access to metadata
+  - Read and Write access to pull requests

-  You can also use a Personal Access Token which has the `repo` scope.
+  You can also use a classic Personal Access Token which has the `repo` scope.
   The GitHub user that owns the PAT will be the PR comment author.

   - Type: string